 If you're looking for the best talent in your area, you need to be sure your advertisement stands out.
 This means it needs to look good, be concise, and appeal to the specific set of people you are looking for.

 Finding a candidate who is a cultural fit for your organization is far more important - and valuable - than the most impressive qualifications.
-You'll likely want to train them to some degree anyway, so focusing your recruitment approach around your company values is more likely to find you a suitable candidate than basing decisions on experience or qualifications.
+You'll likely want to train them to some degree regardless of their skill set, so focusing your hiring approach around company values is more likely to find you a suitable candidate than simply basing decisions on experience or qualifications.

 5. One interview is never enough

 Interviews with different stages allow you to see candidates in different environments and on different days, meaning you are much more likely to get an accurate idea of the type of person and professional they are.
 You can also use these different stages to have them interact with people from all over the company.
 From professionals who will be on their team to those from other departments, you need any new candidate to be able to communicate with a variety of people, not just the recruiting panel.